alexcumplido/frontend-projects/faq-accordion/README.md

 Looking forward to replace the img tags by svg tags.

 #### Useful resources
 - [Background position](https://developer.mozilla.org/en-US/docs/Web/CSS/background-position).
-This helped me figurating how to position the backgroubd image in desktop view.
+This really helps in  figurating how to position background-images.